pystocks/azure-prisma-server/README.md

 ## Create Running Kubernetes Cluster in Azure

 Login to your Azure portal and type Kubernetes in the search bar at the top of portal page.
-Select kubernetes service.
+Select Kubernetes service.

 <img src="images/Portal_Search_Kubernetes.JPG" >